AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-Disease surveillance is the systematic collection, analysis, interpretation and distribution of health data for preventing health related problems.
-The primary purpose of disease surveillance is early detection of disease outbreaks for prevention of further morbidity and mortality.
-In Denmark disease surveillance is carried out by Statens Serum Institut, which denes disease outbreaks as an unusual high number of incidences of a disease.
-The objective of this thesis is to compare dierent statistical models for prospective detection of possible outbreaks.
-Adjustments for seasonal variations, secular trends and past outbreaks should be incorporated into the model.
-Three dierent models are used: Farringtons algorithm, a dynamic linear model and a multi-process dynamic linear model.
-Comparison of the models is presented applying data from Statens Serum Institut consisting of all samples tested positive for Mycoplasma pneumoniae infections from July 1994 to July 2005.
-The analysis indicate that the dynamic linear model and the multi-process dynamic linear model are superior to Farringtons algorithm.
-The threshold value in Farringtons algorithm is highly affected by the baseline values used in the calculations, where the dynamic linear model and the multi-process dynamic linear model are better at adapting to the seasonal variations and past outbreaks.
-The multi-process dynamic linear model has the advantage that it can identify outliers.
+Disease surveillance means systematically collecting, analyzing, interpreting, and sharing health data to prevent illness and deaths.
+In Denmark, this work is carried out by Statens Serum Institut, which defines an outbreak as an unusually high number of cases.
+This thesis compares statistical models for prospective (real-time) detection of possible outbreaks.
+The models adjust for seasonal patterns, long-term trends, and the impact of past outbreaks.
+Three approaches are evaluated: Farrington’s algorithm, a dynamic linear model, and a multi-process dynamic linear model.
+The comparison uses data from Statens Serum Institut covering all samples that tested positive for Mycoplasma pneumoniae from July 1994 to July 2005.
+The analyses indicate that the dynamic linear model and the multi-process dynamic linear model perform better than Farrington’s algorithm.
+In Farrington’s algorithm, the alert threshold is strongly influenced by the baseline values used in the calculations, whereas the dynamic models adapt more effectively to seasonal variation and past outbreaks.
+The multi-process dynamic linear model also has the advantage of identifying outliers.